 I chose to visit both Apeiranthos and Halki.
 Halki is much more tourist-friendly (and has a kitron distillery), while Apeiranthos is clearly an aging village, full of many abandoned and crumbling buildings.

 Both are interesting and worth a visit, though.

 Naxos has a few other ancient things on it, including the ruins of Dimitra's Temple.
 I would recommend perhaps seeing this site on a larger tour of notable sites on Naxos, however, as it's a bit difficult to get to if you don't have a rental car.

 Naxos is known for its pretty beaches – and, being a larger island, it has no dearth of sandy spots.

 Popular beaches on Naxos include Agia Anna Beach (a long, sandy beach great for windsurfing), Plaka Beach (a sandy and relaxing beach where nudity is allowed), Agios Prokopis Beach (the most popular on the island, known for its dunes), and Agios Georgios Beach (the shallow, family-friendly beach right in Naxos town).

 What makes Naxos special

 The fact that Naxos doesn't focus solely on tourism means that you can get away from all of that quite easily.
-Heading up to the villages in the mountains was something very unique — and the part of Naxos I think I will always remember best.
+Heading up to the villages in the mountains was something very unique – and the part of my time on Naxos I think I will always remember best.

 WHERE TO STAY — I stayed in a hotel within a 2-minute walk from Agios Georgios (Saint George) Beach.
 There are a ton of hotels in this part of Naxos town, all within walking distance of the beach in one direction and shopping and restaurants in the other.